-Located on the ground floor of the award-winning building, it's the perfect place to take a break from studying with its booth seating and large tables; have a freshly made coffee with a cake or pastry or homemade panini.
-It also sells a selection of cold drinks and grab & go Items.
+Located on the ground floor of the award-winning building, this café is the perfect place to take a break from studying.
+Enjoy the comfortable booth seating and large tables while savouring a freshly made coffee paired with a cake, pastry, homemade panini, or breakfast muffins.
+The café also offers a selection of cold drinks and grab-and-go items.